wdoyle42/hoddatasci/lessons/02-conditional_means.md

 We’ll go through the following steps:

-1. Computing and plotting unconditional means
+1. Computing and unconditional means
-2. Computing and plotting conditional means using a single predictor.
+2. Computing conditional means using a single predictor and calculating our error.
-3. Computing and plotting conditional means using multiple predictors.
+3. Computing conditional means using multiple predictors and calculating our error.

 ## Motivating Example